 - Other factors – sleeping next to a snoring partner, parasites, genetic conditions, overactive mind, pregnancy.

-Insomnia can affect people of any age; it is more common in adult females than adult males.
+This condition can affect people of any age; it is more common in adult females than adult males.
 It can undermine school and work performance, as well as contributing to obesity, anxiety, depression, irritability, concentration problems, memory problems, poor immune system function, and reduced reaction time.

 Some people are more likely to experience insomnia.
 These include: